 |NM 602||South||Gallup, NM to Zuni, NM|

-Burlington Northern Santa Fe Railroad’s South TransCon track connects the Gallup / McKinley region to the Pacific Ocean oriented - Port of Long Beach and the Gulf of Mexico oriented - Port of Houston, as well as ports of entry at the Mexican and Canadian borders.
+Burlington Northern Santa Fe Railroad’s South TransCon track connects McKinley County to the Pacific Ocean oriented - Port of Long Beach and the Gulf of Mexico oriented - Port of Houston, as well as ports of entry at the Mexican and Canadian borders.
 BNSF operates a major rail yard in downtown Gallup.

-Amtrak offers passenger rail service for the City of Gallup / McKinley region, providing east-bound service to Chicago, IL and west-bound service to Los Angeles, CA.
+Amtrak offers passenger rail service for McKinley County, providing east-bound service to Chicago, IL and west-bound service to Los Angeles, CA.

 Local: Gallup Municipal Airport